Above: from the project Into Oblivion by Maja Daniels, the 2016 B&DF grantee.

 The entry will consist of:

-- a written project proposal of 500-750 words; include how the grant funds will be used
+- a written project proposal of 250-500 words; as well as a clear breakdown of how the grant funds will be used

 - examples of the work-in-progress—15 to 25 images